-The Company has set up with written terms of reference a Nomination Committee whose members are Mr. He Luling, being a non-executive Director, Ms. Ma Yin Fan, Ms. Yan Yan and Mr. Xu Yanfa all being INEDs.
-Mr. He Luling is the chairman of the Nomination Committee.
+The Company has set up with written terms of reference a Nomination Committee whose members are Mr. He Luling (resigned on 2 July 2021) and Mr. Yip Hoi Chung (appointed on 2 July 2021), being non-executive Directors, and Ms. Ma Yin Fan, Ms. Yan Yan and Mr. Xu Yanfa, all being INEDs.
+Mr. Xu Yanfa has been re-designated as the chairman of the Nomination Committee in place of Mr. He Luling on 2 July 2021.
+The terms of reference of the Nomination Committee are consistent with relevant provision of the CG Code.

 The Nomination Committee is responsible for dealing with matters of appointment, retirement and re-election of the Directors.
 The Company's nomination policy is in line with the prevailing market practices and is determined primarily on the basis of performance and experience of each Director.

-The Nomination Committee held one meeting in the Year.
-The following is the attendance record of the meeting held by the Nomination Committee for the Year:
+The Nomination Committee held three meetings in the Year.
+The following is the attendance record of the meetings held by the Nomination Committee for the Year: